 As a Securities Lawyer, Matt Stout, drafts many types of securities law opinion letters on behalf of OTC public companies and shareholders of Bulletin Board and Pink Sheet issuers.

 Matheau J. W. Stout has researched and drafted many legal opinions for shareholders who wish to clear restricted stock under Rule 144.

-The process is straightforward: securities attorneys drafting legal opinions under SEC Rule 144 review an issuer’s OTCMarkets or SEC filings, review documents provided by management and shareholders and issue an opinion on whether the elements of Rule 144 have been met.
+The process is straightforward: securities attorneys drafting legal opinions under SEC Rule 144 review an issuer’s SEC filings, review documents provided by management and shareholders and issue an opinion on whether the elements of Rule 144 have been met.

 When the requirements of SEC Rule 144 for clearing restricted stock have been met, securities lawyers at the Law Office of Matheau J. W. Stout, Esq. issue detailed opinions to the issuer’s transfer agent, which discuss the origin of the shares in question, as well as the affiliate status of the shareholder and all prior holders of the shares.